-Some of the following are reprinted from the Summer 2017 issue of the School of Medicine’s flagship publication, Pitt Med Magazine.
+The following are reprinted from the Summer 2019 issue of the School of Medicine’s flagship publication, Pitt Med magazine.
 Click here for more.

 Pitt dermatologist Alaina James and residents Jonathan Lee and Hasan Khosravi led six Pitt Med students on a UPMC Dermatology Brigade to Honduras in March.
 In a short week, they packed in a lot—assessing and treating 520 patients, performing 18 surgical procedures, and presenting lectures to local med students.
 Financial support from the Medical Alumni Association and School of Medicine dean’s office helped make the trip happen for the students, who included Maria Evankovich, Caroline Kettering, Carlos Morillo-Hernandez, Motunrayo Lydia Olawaiye, Pragosh Saini, and Sophia Zhang.
 “It was an enriching, humbling experience reminding us why we entered medicine,” says Zhang.
 Brigade members are shown here with translators and other providers and patients.
 (Photo courtesy Maddy Lee and Harumi Harakawa Horigome.)